tonytomo/mancala/README.md

-# Dakon Game
+# Mancala Game

 <img src="assets/dakon.JPG" width="507" height="190"/>

-*This is a traditional Indonesian game built using pure HTML, CSS, and JavaScript.*
+*This is a traditional game built using pure HTML, CSS, and JavaScript.*

 -----

 ## What is Dakon?

-Dakon, also known as Congklak in some regions, is a popular traditional board game played across Indonesia.
+Dakon, also known as Congklak/Mancala in some regions, is a popular traditional board game played across the globe, especially in Indonesia.
 Players typically use **cowrie shells** as game pieces, though **seeds** or **small stones** are also common alternatives.

 -----

 ## How to Play

-Dakon is a **turn-based game** where players take turns distributing "seeds" around a board.
+Dakon/Mancala is a **turn-based game** where players take turns distributing "seeds" around a board.
 Here are the rules:

 1.  **Turns:** Only one player can make a move at a time.
 The other player must wait until their turn begins.
 2.  **The Board:** Each player has a "region" with **seven small holes** and **one larger "barn"** (or "lumbung").